treehouses/remote/README.md

 ## Setting Up the Android Device

-The basic requirements of setting an android environment up is firstly, download [Android Studio](https://open-learning-exchange.github.io/#!./pages/robots/rbts-takehome-android-studio-setup.md) and later go through the basic requirements of [Android Device](https://open-learning-exchange.github.io/#!./pages/robots/rbts-takehome-device-setup.md)

-After you set up the above steps.
-Please go through the following inorder to run the `remote` application in your mobile device

-In the android device, once you come across `Treehouses` icon, please click that to open the application

-1. After the application is opened, you will get to the dashboard where pirateship, docker and cmd buttons will be displayed.
+We assume you've already installed [Android Studio](https://developer.android.com/studio/install) on your machine and [enabled USB debugging](https://developer.android.com/studio/command-line/adb#Enabling) on your Android device.

+## Usage

+Launch `Treehouses Remote` app, you'll see a dashboard with `pirateship`, `docker`, and `cmd` button.

+### Connect to Raspsberry Pi via Bluetooth

-2. Inorder to connect with raspsberry pi with bluetooth.
-Please click the three vertical dots or menu icon visible at the right handside of the application.
+1. Click on the three dots (menu icon) at the upper right corner of the app.

-3. Please click on the three vertical dots visible to display a drop down list of `insecure-connect`.
-Please click on that to display the devices that are on bluetooth around you.
+1. Click on `Connect a device - Insecure` to display paired Bluetooth devices or scan for new devices around you.

-4. Please select `raspberry pi` or whatever name that is given to your raspberry pi device (raspberry pi being default) to connect to the raspberry pi via bluetooth.
+1. Select `raspberrypi` or whatever name that is given to your Raspberry Pi device to connect to the Raspberry Pi.

-5. If it does not work out, please click on cmd button and repeat steps 3 & 4.
+1. If it does not work, please click on `cmd` button and repeat steps 1 through 3.

-6. Click on the buttons present in cmd activity to check the functionality of raspberry pi and for testing.

-7. We can check the connectivity status by the circle present on the left hand side of the screen below action bar where `green` indicates successful connection and `red` indicates not connected to raspberry pi.
-The connection status can also be seen on the action bar messages.

-8. Alternatively, we can connect to raspberry pi with the help of wifi.
-Click the wifi icon present in the action bar to open up the dialog fragment.

-9. Enter `SSID` and `password` to connect to raspberry pi via wifi.
+### Features

+- The connection status is shown on the action bar.
+- In `cmd`
+  - Use the Wi-Fi icon on the action bar to comfigure the Raspberry Pi to connect to a Wi-Fi network.
+  - Use buttons on the lower part of the screen to performe various commands.
+  - The circle on the upper left corner shows the Raspberry Pi's internet connectivity status using color green and red.
-10. Click on the back button present at the bottom to go back to the dashboard.
+  - To return to dashboard, click on the back button at the bottom of the device.

-11. Additionally, we can use [Vysor](https://www.vysor.io/) to display the working/ testing of an issue or the whole app.
-This helps in explaining the issues or discussing further about a particular subject.
+## Tools

+#### Vysor

+[Vysor](https://www.vysor.io/) lets us view and control your Android on our computerto.
+It might help us exlpain issues better or discuss further about a particular subject when we remotely work together.